Prof Robin Murray

 Sir Robin Murray is Professor of Psychiatric research at the Institute of Psychiatry and is concerned with finding the causes of psychosis, and improving its treatment.
 His early work challenged the prevailing view of schizophrenia as an adult-onset brain disease, instead demonstrating that it is in part a neurodevelopmental disorder.
 He and his colleagues have shown that that environmental factors such as obstetric events, childhood adversity, migration, and heavy cannabis use are all risk factors for psychosis.
 Robin is the most widely cited schizophrenia researcher outside the USA and was knighted by the Queen in 2011.
 He is one of only four psychiatrists ever to be elected to the UK Royal Society.

-Marta Di Forti is a MRC senior clinical scientist and Reader at the Institute of Psychiatry, King's College London.
-Her work identified an increased risk of psychosis following use of high-potency cannabis, particularly in adolescence.
+Marta Di Forti is a Professor of Drugs, Genes, and Psychosis at the Institute of Psychiatry, King's College London, and an MRC senior clinical scientist.
+Her work identified an increased risk of psychosis following the use of high-potency cannabis, particularly in adolescence.
 The clinical population she cares for comprises young people suffering from their first episode of psychosis.
-Her clinical work plays a crucial role in informing and inspiring her academic interests.
+Her clinical work is crucial in informing and inspiring her academic interests.
 Marta currently researches the interaction between genes and cannabis in causing psychotic disorders and worsening the outcome.

 Prof Anton Grech